leeeroyy/backpropagation/README.md

 ## Usage

-Copy and paste the following command in your terminal.
+Make sure you have [Git](https://git-scm.com/downloads) installed, then copy and paste the following command in your terminal to copy the contents in your current working directory.

 ```bash
 git clone https://github.com/leeeroyy/backpropagation.git